wavefrontHQ/docs/pages/doc/ts_histo.md

 * Our [histogram doc page](https://proxies_histograms.html) gives background information.
 * The [median() function](ts_median.html) returns time series that consist of the median values of the histogram distributions described by an expression.

+## Caveats

+If you want to convert metrics at query time, `histo()` does that for you.
+However, ingesting first-class histogram distributions is the faster, more accurate and preferred approach to working with histograms.